 2. Round-up Feature Article

-Round-up feature article refers to post on blogs and social media platforms where a writer presents various ideas and suggestions.
+Round-up feature article refers to a post on blogs and social media platforms where a writer presents various ideas and suggestions.
 Sometimes, reviewers play the journalist role and evaluate the products that assist potential customers in making decisions.
 Additionally, the employees write a product round-up feature for the customers and stakeholders.

-The how-to feature refers to the article that shares someone’s experiences to help others know about that phenomenon.
+The how-to feature is the article that shares someone’s experiences to help others know about that phenomenon.
 It is undoubtedly a great way to assist people in completing new tasks and reaching new goals.
 Writing a “how-to article” is a great way to share your expertise with other people.
 Therefore, it is another crucial genre of news feature articles to solve problems.

 The scholars propose instructions to write a complete how-to feature article, such as using the transitional verb to maintain sequence, gathering some questions about the topics, elaborating on steps, mentioning what will happen next, and sharing the consequences.

 Firstly, the writers need to spend 30% of their time researching and finding the story idea.
 Additionally, they need to pay 30% of their time doing interviews and reporting.
 Finally, journalists need to spend 40% of their time writing the article.
 Journalists spend more time studying compared to writing articles.

 Personal experience feature writing refers to sharing an expert article in journalism.
 It is another type of feature writing in journalism in which experts share their experiences.
 Nowadays, writers share their expertise in print media and social media sites, including Facebook, Instagram, Twitter, etc. The fundamental objectives of the personal experience feature are to share experiences and educate others.
 It also assists in coping with new challenges.